maxiaozhi/EloquentFilter/README.md

 }
 ```

-In your view `$users->render()` will return pagination links as it normally would but with the original query string with empty input ignored.
+In your view `$users->render()` will return pagination links as it normally would but with the original query string with empty input ignored if `protected $allowedEmptyFilters` is not set to `false` on the filter.

 # Contributing